Short Put Payoff Diagram and Formula

 Short Put Payoff Diagram

 A short put option position is a bullish strategy with limited upside and limited (but usually very high) risk.
 The position is initiated by selling a put option with the intention to buy it back later at a lower price or waiting until expiration and hoping it will expire out of the money.
+See the payoff chart below:

 The payoff is inverse of long put position, which is the other side of your trade.
 Maximum profit is reached when the underlying security ends up at or above the put option’s strike price and the option expires worthless.
 Below the strike price your profit declines in proportion with the underlying price.